 NHS Organisations are also required to inform the Welsh Government of IR(ME)R incidents as part of Serious Incident reporting procedures.

-Incidents in Northern Ireland which have gone through a local preliminary investigation and which results in a patient receiving a radiation dose "much greater than intended", must be reported directly to Hall Graham at [email protected]
+Incidents in Northern Ireland which have gone through a local preliminary investigation and which results in a patient receiving a radiation dose "much greater than intended", must be reported to the Regulation and Quality Improvement Authority

 Information about reporting incidents is available on the CQC website.